mehulagg/gitlab/doc/ci/yaml/README.md

 ### `include`

 > - Introduced in [GitLab Premium](https://about.gitlab.com/pricing/) 10.5.
-> - Available for Starter, Premium and Ultimate in GitLab 10.6 and later.
+> - Available for Starter, Premium, and Ultimate in GitLab 10.6 and later.
 > - [Moved](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/42861) to GitLab Core in 11.4.

 Using the `include` keyword allows the inclusion of external YAML files.
 This helps